• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 And, of course, the response to all the looting and other illegal activities is MORE INVADING ARMY TACTICS.

-It's time for a lot of people -- ranging from the police chief to the governor -- to start admitting that they have fucked things up since day one and to start apologizing, not for what happened to Brown, but for their response to what happened.
+It's time for a lot of people -- ranging from the police chief to the governor -- to start admitting that they have forked things up since day one and to start apologizing, not for what happened to Brown, but for their response to what happened.
 That's the only thing, at this point, that I see that might calm people down.

 Because it's quite clear that no civilian in Ferguson will trust anybody who works in law enforcement or serves in the armed forces until they are given an actual reason to do so.